rafalfalandys/the-news/README.md

 Features and stack:
 React Router | Redux | API | pagination | list/tiles view | bookmarks |

 By clicking on the link you navigate to the mockup of the application.
 The API is blocked with 'cors', so I only simulate that everything works by randomly picking 1 out of 10 search results saved from the 'assets' folder.
+Getting mock articles insteap of using API is handled via .env variable.

 ## The core